-Here at The Dixie Grammar School we are looking for students to join us who have not only ability in their chosen subjects, but who can also make a positive contribution to the ethos of the Sixth Form and School as a whole through their enthusiasm and commitment.
-It would not, however, be sensible or advisable to attempt an AS / A level course without having first achieved a reasonable standard at GCSE.
-You will normally be expected to have at least a grade 6 (B) in the subjects you wish to study at A level, but this is open to discussion with the relevant Head of Department if you do not do as well as you expected, particularly if you are intending only to take the AS Level Examination.
-It is always worth talking to your teachers or to Mrs Banton, Head of Sixth Form, as we always consider every student as an individual.
-A sound overall academic standard is also essential as we expect our students to pursue four subjects to an acceptable level in the Lower Sixth and to continue three subjects on to A Level.
-Students who have not secured GCSE Grade 4 (C) in Mathematics and/or English Language will be expected to retake these subjects, although no formal lessons will be provided.
+We are looking for students to join us who have not only ability in their chosen subjects, but who can also make a positive contribution to the ethos of the Sixth Form through their enthusiasm and commitment.
+It would not, however, be sensible or advisable to attempt an A Level course without having first achieved a reasonable standard at GCSE.
+You will normally be expected to have at least a Grade 6 in the subjects you wish to study at A Level, but this is open to discussion with the relevant Head of Department if you do not do as well as you expected.
+It is always worth talking to your teachers or to Mr Dixon, Head of Sixth Form, as we consider every student as an individual.

-In order to make decisions about subject choices it is important you find out as much as possible about the courses available which you might wish to take in the Sixth Form.
+In order to make decisions about subject choices, it is important you find out as much as possible about the courses available that you might wish to take in the Sixth Form.
 During Year Eleven you are encouraged to talk to subject teachers, as well as to Sixth Form students who can give you valuable insight into each subject.
-This prospectus, one - one review meetings after mock examinations, and Sixth Form induction are also vital elements of this "choice" process.
+This prospectus, one to one review meetings after mock examinations, and Sixth Form induction are also vital elements of this "choice" process.